Minolta 16 sub-miniature 16mm film camera

-I bought my example of the Minolta 16 for about £5 and purchased it only to add to my growing collection of Minolta 16mm format cameras.
+I bought my example of the camera for about £5 and purchased it only to add to my growing collection of 16mm format cameras.
 It was on eBay with an opening bid of £4.99 and since no one else placed a bid that is what I got it for.

 The camera seems in good shape physically with only a bit of light scuffing on the outer aluminium case.
 I thought when I first received it that there was a problem with the frame counter because it didn’t advance when the shutter is cocked and released.
 However, with a bit of experimentation I found that the counter needs to be set to the number of exposures of the film when loading and then it counts down as the film is exposed.

 The Minolta 16 is a much simpler camera than some of the later Minolta 16mm cameras that I own.
 It has no exposure measuring system and therefore no mechanism for setting film speed etc. The focusing is fixed, and the controls basically consist of two thumb wheels for setting the shutter speed and aperture.

 One aspect of the design which is common to all the other 16mm Minolta cameras that I own however, is the solid aluminium outer case which makes the camera feel like a substantial and well made unit.

 The camera doesn’t have a film advance in the conventional sense – in a much more James Bond inspired way, the film is advanced and the shutter cocked by pulling the right hand end of the camera (when viewed from behind) out of the solid aluminium case.
 This advances the film and cocks the shutter whilst at the same time reveals the shutter release button on the top of the inside section.
 If you do this multiple times the mechanism is clever enough to know that the shutter hasn’t been fired, and the film is not advanced.